lando/lando/docs/config/mean.md

 lando node --version
 ```

 You can also run `lando` from inside your app directory for a complete list of commands which is always advisable as your list of commands may not 100% be the same as the above.
-For example if you set `database: postgres` you will get `lando psql` instead of `lando mongo`.
+For example, if you set `database: postgres` you will get `lando psql` instead of `lando mongo`.

 <RelatedGuides tag="MEAN"/>